jcdcdev/jcdcdev.Valheim.Signs/README.md

 This is a BepInEx plugin for Valheim that allows you to configure signs to display in-game information.

 Feel free to [suggest](https://github.com/jcdcdev/jcdcdev.Valheim.Signs/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.yml&title=[Sign%20Suggestion]%20) other useful signs!

-## Client or Server?

-This mod is designed to work on the client and optionally the server.

-_If_ added to the server, **all** clients will need to have the mod installed to join.

 ## Features